 It is not my intent to show you all 100 pages in this article but instead, I will quickly show you a great example of how I use multiple time frames to attain my goal.

 4 Hour Chart

-I identified on my 4 hour chart that the AUD/USD has broken out of its previous down trend when price broke through the downward sloping blue tend line and over the red horizontal line which indicated previous market structure.
+I identified on my 4-hour chart that the AUD/USD has broken out of its previous downtrend when the price broke through the downward sloping blue tend line and over the red horizontal line which indicated the previous market structure.

 30 Minute Chart

-These triangular corrections are always labelled A-B-C-D-E and each of these 5 “waves” sub-divide in 3 smaller waves each labelled a-b-c in turn.
-Knowing which corrective pattern I was dealing with and knowing how these patterns behave allowed me to pinpoint an area where the E wave was most likely to end (blue rectangular box) which would allow me to enter a trade in the direction of the intermediate trend as identified by my 4 hour chart.
+These triangular corrections are always labeled A-B-C-D-E and each of these 5 “waves” sub-divide into 3 smaller waves each labeled a-b-c in turn.
+Knowing which corrective pattern I was dealing with and knowing how these patterns behave allowed me to pinpoint an area where the E wave was most likely to end (blue rectangular box) which would allow me to enter a trade in the direction of the intermediate trend as identified by my 4-hour chart.